Sterling-Cooper/Sterling-Cooper.github.io/_posts/2024-03-04-challenges-of-internal-documentation.md

 I am interested in how knowledge flows through an organisation.

-I am interested in how problems are solved with information.
+I am interested in how we solve problems with information.

 Documentation plays a vital role in each of these interests.
-Consequently, some of my motivations for taking this MA are to learn more about technical documentation and writing.
+Consequently, some of my motivations for taking this M.A. are to learn more about technical documentation and writing.
 As I go through this material, my mind keeps circling back to the challenges of internal documentation in the workplace.

 ## Challenge #1: Documentation is Hard to Find

 ![PNG image representing search by illustrating a magnifying glass in front of a computer](https://github.com/Sterling-Cooper/Sterling-Cooper.github.io/blob/main/_assets/challenges-search.png?raw=true)
 ##### Figure 1: Searching for internal documentation (Canva/Be-Art n.d.).

 I have spent my whole career working for software companies, and internal documentation is always hard to find.
 This assertion feels counter-intuitive because, through a highly reductive lens, all software companies do is produce text.
 But therein lies the problem.
 There is too much text.
 There is code.
 There are code reviews.
 There are internal wiki sites.
 There is bug-tracking software.
 There are asynchronous group chats.
 There are Word Docs.
 There are Google Slides.
-There are dedicated documentation sites.
+There are special documentation sites.
 And so on.
 Each medium can hold essential information, but there is rarely consensus on the “source of truth”.
 Even when there is agreement, it still leaves the difficulty of searching and retrieving information across many sources.

 ## Challenge #2: Documentation is Hard to Maintain